 The Power of Simplicity

 The Exercise Toolbox is a specific way to think about exercise programming which allows instructors to think about movement in terms of strength, range of motion, and control.
 Heath and Raph discuss the beauty of simplicity in exercise programming but remind us that just because something is simple, it isn’t necessarily easy.
-With the right level of resistance, range of motion, or instability, something as simple as lunges or bodyweight squats can be extremely challenging.
+With the right level of resistance, range of motion or instability, something as simple as lunges or body weight squats can be extremely challenging.
 Teaching complicated exercises just because they seem more challenging can be anything but enjoyable for the client.
 What’s amazing about the Exercise Toolbox is that because of its simplicity, you will be able to give your client the right level of challenge at the right time to move them to towards their goals.

 How the Exercise Toolbox Helps Instructors to Improve

 Heath explains how the exercise toolbox developed as he observed new Pilates instructors over the past several years.
-He noticed that new instructors who came to his studio had learned hundreds of exercises that weren’t progressive or grouped in any meaningful way.
+He noticed that new instructors who came to his studio had learned hundreds of exercises which weren’t progressive or grouped in any meaningful way.
 He also saw that instructors felt pressured to have a wide variety of exercises in each class and avoid repeating exercises.
 They thought that if they didn’t do it this way, their classes wouldn’t be popular.
-But Heath observed that those Pilates teachers who taught essentially the same set of movements in each class were the most successful.
+But Heath observed that those Pilates teachers who taught essentially the same set of movements each class were the most successful.
 Clients knew what to expect and felt challenged, not to mention, the teacher got really good at teaching those exercises!

-About Raphael and Cloe:
+About Raphael Bender:

 Raph believes everyone deserves the opportunity to transform into a better version of themselves.
 His main strength as a teacher and movement professional is the ability to distill complex research findings into a simple, science-based approach to help people move fearlessly, thoughtlessly, and painlessly.
 He LOVES running, weights, cycling, and Contrology.